Premamahto/Premamahto/README.md

 <br />

 <!--Start Intro-->
-<p align="left">As a dedicated BCA student and a novice in web development, I am eager to join DSC to delve deeper into web technologies, explore emerging trends, and learn from experienced professionals.
-Aspiring to become a full-stack/MERN stack developer, I am currently honing my JavaScript skills to master React and Node.js.
-I am enthusiastic about participating in workshops, hackathons, and other technology-related events to expand my knowledge and contribute to the developer community.</p>
+<p align="left">As a Bachelor of Computer Applications (BCA) student, I am eager to actively engage with the developer community and expand my expertise in the latest and most advanced technologies.
+My goal is to enhance my skills and knowledge in full-stack development.
+I currently possess a solid foundation in HTML, CSS, JavaScript, Java, and have a basic understanding of Python and SQL.
+I am enthusiastic about gaining practical, hands-on experience to better understand real-world development practices and deepen my proficiency as a developer..</p>

 - ✨ Student at Parul University :)
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.